w3c/wg-effectiveness/welcome_members.md

 ## Participating in W3C Groups
 Each group has a different way of working, although their are often similarities.
 Groups often hold teleconference meetings (these will be hosted on Webex), and groups always have a mailing list.
 As a group member, you or your colleagues will automatically be signed up to the group mailing list when joining a group, and will receive teleconference details in emails.

 Some groups hold face-to-face meetings.
 These will be arranged on the mailing list.
+The frequency of these face-to-face meetings depend on the group.

 ### Meetings: IRC and Decorum
 Both teleconference and face-to-face meetings are minuted.
 W3C uses Internet Relay Chat (IRC) to help both minute the meetings accurately and to control speakers by using a queue system.
 You will require an IRC client to join a W3C IRC group chat; if you do not have one you commonly use then W3C has [http://irc.w3.org] which you may use.